GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 The [Long Animation Frames API](https://github.com/w3c/longtasks/blob/main/loaf-explainer.md) (LoAF) is a new API that seeks to address some of the shortcomings of the Long Tasks API to enable developers to get more actionable insights to help address responsiveness problems and improve INP.

+Good responsiveness means that a page responds quickly to interactions made with it.
+That involves being able to paint any updates needed by the user in a timely manner and avoiding blocking these updates from happening.
+For INP it is recommended to respond in 200 milliseconds or less, but for other updates (for example, animations) even that may be too long.

 The Long Animation Frames API is an alternative approach to measuring blocking work.
 Rather than measuring the individual **tasks**, the Long Animation Frames API—as its name suggests—instead measures **long animation frames**.
 A long animation frame is when a rendering update is delayed beyond 50 milliseconds (the same as the Long Tasks API's threshold).

 It can be called in the similar way as long tasks with a `PerformanceObserver` looking at `long-animation-frame` types: